 It’s an Oven Affair: Baked Chicken Thigh Recipes

 - Crispy Baked Thighs.
 Fancy some crunch along with flavor?
-Coating chicken thighs with a simple spice mix will get you a juicy weeknight dinner in 45 minutes.
+Coating chicken with a simple spice mix will get you a juicy weeknight dinner in 45 minutes.

 The Pot Cooked It: Instant Pot Chicken Thigh Recipes

 - Instant Pot Thighs (Fresh or Frozen).
 Queue in the instant pot.
 With an accessory that’ll handle almost the entire cook, all you have to do is choose your best paprika, garlic, and parsley seasonings and expect an irresistible dish.

 - Instant Pot Lemon Chicken with Garlic.
 Combine the ease of using an instant pot and the zesty mix of garlic and lemon, and you get this irresistible chicken recipe!

 - Instant Pot Greek Chicken Thighs.
 You can tell by the simple ingredients list and 35-minute cook that this recipe is a mix of quick and healthy.
 And what better way to bring Greek flavors into your home than with a tasty olive and tomato dish?